nicolasfauchereau/climatecode/posts/resources.md

 .. type: text
 -->

-A [incomplete] list of resources on Python and Python for data analysis and visualization, loosely organized by category:
+A  - totally incomplete - list of resources I have come across on Python and Python for data analysis and visualization, loosely organized by category:

 <br>
 <!-- TEASER_END -->